doutoum90/Mobile-test/README.md

-# The Ionic Super Starter 🎮
+# The Pedigrée 🎮

 <img src="https://user-images.githubusercontent.com/236501/32385619-bddac0ac-c08c-11e7-9ee4-9c892197191f.png" width="400" />

-The Ionic Super Starter is a batteries-included starter project for Ionic apps complete with pre-built pages, providers, and best practices for Ionic development.
+The Pedigrée is a batteries-included starter project for Ionic apps complete with pre-built pages, providers, and best practices for Ionic development.